TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 ### Anatomy of a Spoofax Project

-Until now, you mainly worked on files in the `syntax` directory of your project.
+Until now, you mainly worked on files in the `syntax` folder of your project.
-During this lab you will also edit files in the `editor` and `trans` directories.
+During this lab you will also edit files in the `editor` and `trans` folders.
 So this is a good point to talk about the general structure of a Spoofax project.

 First of all, every Spoofax project is an Eclipse plug-in project.